brainboard/docs/cloud-architectures/cloud-resource.md

 ### Interactions between nodes

-When you drag-&-drop any resource, for any cloud provider, the id-card of this resource will be open to allow you to configure its cloud parameters.
-Brainboard generates the Terraform code instantly when you close the id-card.
+When you drag-&-drop any resource, for any cloud provider, the Resource Configuration panel will open to allow you to configure its cloud parameters.
+Brainboard generates the Terraform code instantly when you close the panel.

 There is a special type of resource called `containers`, which means you can drop resources inside them, Brainboard detects the relationship between them and automatically the added resource and populate the information in the right direction.